Coupled-cluster calculations of neutrinoless double-beta decay in $^{48}$Ca

 In an alternative approach, we can decouple the ground state of the final nucleus, i.e.\ take $|\Phi_0\rangle$ as a reference right ground state for $^{48}$Ti (with $\langle \Phi_0 \vert (1+\hat{\Lambda})$ its left ground state), and target the initial nucleus $^{48}$Ca with EOM-CC.
 This procedure leads to the expression

 where the $^{48}$Ca right and left ground states ($\hat{R}\vert \Phi_0 \rangle$ and $\langle\Phi_0 \vert \hat{L}$, respectively) are represented by generalized excited states of $^{48}$Ti.
 Because the two approaches are identical only when the cluster operators are not truncated, the difference between them is a measure of the truncation effects.
 As the ground state of $^{48}$Ca is spherical, the first procedure allows us to exploit rotational symmetry.
-By contrast, starting from $^{48}$Ti introduces a deformed (though axially symmetric) reference state.
+By contrast, starting from $^{48}$Ti introduces a deformed (though axially symmetric) reference state, which accurately reflects the non-trivial vacuum properties and captures static correlations that would be many-particle--many-hole excitations in the spherical scheme~\cite{ringschuck}.
+It comes at the expense of breaking rotational invariance, which eventually could be restored with symmetry restoration techniques \cite{duguet2015,henderson2017,tsuchimochi2018}.

 In chiral EFT, the $0\nu\beta\beta$ operator is organized into a systematically improvable expansion similarly to the nuclear forces~\cite{cirigliano2018b}.
 The lowest-order contributions to the $0\nu\beta\beta$ operator are a long-range Majorana neutrino potential that can be divided into three components, Gamow-Teller (GT), Fermi (F), and tensor (T), that contain different combinations of spin operators, with $\hat{O}_{0\nu} = \hat{O}^{\mathrm{GT}}_{0\nu} + \hat{O}^{\mathrm{F}}_{0\nu} + \hat{O}^{\mathrm{T}}_{0\nu}$.
 The corresponding two-body matrix elements, as is conventional, are taken from Ref.~\cite{simkovic2008}, which adds form factors to the leading and next-to-leading operators.
 We use the closure approximation (which is sufficiently accurate~\cite{senkov2013}), with closure energies $E_{\mathrm{cl}}=5$~MeV for all benchmarks in light nuclei and $7.72$~MeV for the decay $^{48}$Ca$\to^{48}$Ti.